shawn-makes-stuff/DiceGen5.0/README.md

 - Add a custom image to a face using an SVG
 - Set dice type to sharp, chamfer, or bevel (these are done with a bevel modifier)
 - Set dice type bumper (creates a "cage" around the dice corners, modifies dice mesh)
-- Added new Dice Gen section to Object properties to allow quick configuration changes
+- Added new Dice Gen section to Object properties to allow quick configuration changes of individual dice
+- Added new Dice Gen sidebar menu option to allow quickly creating multiple dice with the same configuration

 ## Tips